Mariners score 4 in 9th after Ohtani departs, top Angels 6-2 - WHIZ News

 Winker, who homered in the first inning, has reached base in 12 of his last 13 games and also has four home runs in that span.

-It was the first time since May 18 at Texas that Ohtani had a no-decision.
+Ohtani struck out eight and allowed two runs in six innings.
+It was the first time since May 18 at Texas that the AL MVP had a no-decision.
 The Japanese two-way phenom had gone 7-5 with a 2.60 ERA in his last 12 starts.

-Los Angeles’ Luis Rengifo homered while Jared Walsh had two hits and an RBI.
+“The biggest flaw today is that I threw too many balls,” said Ohtani through interpreter Ippei Mizuhara.

 The game was tied at 2 going into the ninth inning before the Mariners broke through.
 Sam Haggerty got aboard with a one-out single off Aaron Loup (0-4).
 Haggerty advanced to second when Angels catcher Max Stassi wildly threw to the bag even though Haggerty wasn’t running.
-Haggerty stole third and then scored the go-ahead run when he eluded a rundown and made it home when no one was covering the plate.
+Haggerty stole third and then scored the go-ahead run on another fluky play.

+With runners at the corners, Julio Rodriguez hit a line drive directly at Luis Rengifo.
+The normally sure-handed Rengifo, who was at second base after David Fletcher left with an injury, dropped the liner and threw home.
+Haggerty was caught in a rundown but ended up scoring when no one was covering home plate.

+“My first thought was to keep us in the inning and stop the double play.
+I saw Rengifo drop it and my first thought is to get a throw home,” said Haggerty, who described the entire inning as chaotic.
+“I wanted to stay in the rundown to give our runners another chance to advance.
+I turn my head and don’t see anyone at home, and I went for it.”

-Seattle got some breathing room when Dylan Moore scored on Ty France’s grounder, when Stassi was unable to catch it at the plate.
-Julio Rodriguez scored on Winker’s grounder and Crawford’s base hit plated France.
+Seattle got some breathing room when Dylan Moore scored on Ty France’s grounder, after Stassi was unable to hold onto the throw to the plate for his second error of the inning.
+Rodriguez scored on Winker’s grounder and Crawford’s base hit plated France.

+“It was awful.
+We made some bad decisions, throws, didn’t execute a rundown.
+Yeah, wasn’t good,” Angels interim manager Phil Nevin said.

+Ohtani threw 97 pitches, including 67 strikes.
+His pitch arsenal included a season-high 52 fastballs and he threw a 2-seam fastball for the first time this season in a game (six pitches).
+Ohtani said it was something he had been working on during bullpen sessions and he wanted to try it out in a game.

 Andres Munoz (2-4) got the win.